audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Intermittently occurring bugs: Please write to feedback@audacityteam.org
    if you experience any of these known but not fully understood issues, giving us steps to reproduce them so they can be fixed.
-   For items marked ¶, some work has already been done which may have eliminated the issue - your help with testing these issues is especially welcome.
+   For items marked ï¿½, some work has already been done which may have eliminated the issue - your help with testing these issues is especially welcome.